2022 WNBA Playoffs Bracket: Matchups, Format, More

-2022 WNBA Playoffs bracket: Matchups, format, more originally appeared on NBC Sports Chicago
+2022 WNBA Playoffs bracket: Matchups, format, more originally appeared on NBC Sports Washington

 The race for the 2022 WNBA title is on.